Introduction to Regression Testing

 - It also depends on the area of impact of the release and the criticality of a component.

-- The regression test cases are mainly automated which saves time and effort of a tester, as there are lots of test cases and manually it can be time-consuming.
+- The regression test cases are mainly automated, which saves time and effort for a tester, as there are lots of test cases, and manually it can be time-consuming.

 Techniques for Regression Testing: